eriklupander/bos-missionbuilder/README.md

 -- Line formations gets skewed if initial group heading is not 0, 90, 180, 270.
 (Working on that)

-More stuff, not sure if its bugs in BoS or in my missions.
+More stuff, not sure if it's bugs in BoS or in my missions.
 -- Ground unit engagement AI seems a bit weird.
 Tanks never turn their turrets and as far as I have seen, they don't turn to engage enemies even when just a few degrees to either side.
 If directly in front of each other, tanks seem to fire on enemy tanks.
 -- However, I have seen a USSR heavy machine gun successfully engaging Pz III tanks driving by, turning with them and firing until the tank blows up (mostly after hitting the PZ III rear.